rnallanlab/customer-churn-mlflow-optuna-data-pipeline/readme.md

 ---
 ## churn_prototype_etl
 The churn_prototype_etl project (as shown in the README.md) uses scikit-learn for
-- training and evaluation, and - provides scripts for training, evaluating, batch scoring, and serving the model via FastAPI.
+- training and evaluation, and - provides scripts for training, evaluating, batch scoring, and serving the model via FastAPI..
 ---